210215-USF-NET/douglasRichardson-code/notes.md

 separation of concerns deals with organizing code that are logically similar

-namespace is logical grouping of types that follow a theme assembiles are the physical grouping
+namespace is grouping of classes/types that follow a theme assembiles are the physical grouping of classes and resources.
+Form a logical unit like an exe or dynamic link library

 .net is a open source developer framework that is cross platform. there are multiple libraries and .net languages that allow developers to make these applications